C2SM/c2sm.github.io/docs/tasks/working_groups.md

 ## WG 1 - High Performance Computing

-Activities for this group mainly contribute to the further development and usage of next-generation weather and climate models such as ICON or COSMO using innovative coding concepts (e.g., beyond CPU architectures).
+Activities for this group mainly contribute to the further development and usage of next-generation weather and climate models such as ICON using innovative coding concepts (e.g., beyond CPU architectures).

 ## WG 2 - Weather and Climate Modeling